How to Name Your Artwork: Find a Title That Sells

 It was like listening to a virgin talking about sex.
 I wonder if he went on to be a working artist.
 Who knows?

-What I do know is the first thing people look for, when they stop to look at a painting, is the title of the work, and then they read the description.
+The first thing people look for, when they stop to look at a painting, is the title of the artwork, and then they read the description.

-Your admirers, and potential customers, want to be informed about the picture, and the painting’s title must resonate and evoke an emotional response, to keep them engaged.
+Your admirers, and potential customers, want to be informed about the picture, and the painting’s title must resonate and evoke an emotional response.
 It fulfills the same function as the title of a book, film, or headline.

 If the title grabs them, it hooks them in.